barrucadu/lookwhattheshoggothdraggedin.com/posts/how-to-learn-a-new-system.markdown

 title: How to Learn a New System
 date: 2021-07-21
 topic: gm-advice
-header_image_title: Ezra Reads the Law to the People (Gustave Doré)
 excerpt: |
     Here's how to learn a new RPG system.
 Or at least, how *I* learn a new RPG system.
 In brief: skim through the book, practice making